+Scope of this revision

+[To be added upon completion of the revision]

 1 Scope

 This Recommendation identifies radio interface standards applicable for public protection and disaster relief (PPDR) operations in some parts of the UHF band.
 The broadband standards included in this Recommendation are capable of supporting users at broadband data rates, taking into account the ITU-R definitions of “wireless access” and “broadband wireless access” found in Recommendation ITU-R F.1399.